SFO: Learning PDE Operators via Spectral Filtering: The Spectral Filtering Operator (SFO)

 \subsection{Computational Complexity}

 \textbf{Time Complexity.} Let $n$ be the number of grid points, $d$ the latent dimension, and $L$ the number of modes.
-An STU layer applies $L$ fixed filters $\{\phi_l\}_{l=1}^L$ in the Fourier domain.
-We compute one FFT of the $d$-channel field $v^t$, costing $O(dn\log n)$, and multiply by the precomputed transforms $\{\mathcal{F}(\phi_l)\}_{l=1}^L$, costing $O(Ldn)$.
-Rather than performing $L$ inverse FFTs, we apply $\Theta_l\in\mathbb{R}^{d\times d}$ and sum over modes directly in the frequency domain (by linearity of $\mathcal{F}$), costing $O(Ld^2n)$.
-We then compute one inverse FFT to return to the spatial domain, $O(dn\log n)$.
-(Eq.~(\ref{eq:fft_update_discrete_stu_vector}) is written mode-wise for clarity, but evaluated using a single inverse FFT after aggregating all modes.)
-Thus, the time per layer is
+An SFO layer \eqref{eq:conv_update_discrete_sfo_vector} computes a FFT of the $d$-channel field $v^t$, costing $O(dn\log n)$, multiplies by the precomputed transforms of $\{\phi_l\}_{l=1}^L$ costing $O(Ldn)$, applies $\Theta_l\in\mathbb{R}^{d\times d}$ and sums over modes in the frequency domain, costing $O(Ld^2n)$, then computes a inverse FFT.
+Thus, complexity is